 More than two dozen state parks and countless outdoor recreation areas in Oklahoma beckon thousands of visitors each year to reconnect with nature and try something new.
 The state is packed with opportunities to experience nature from beneath the water’s surface to high above the clouds and everywhere in-between.
 Explore these unique outdoor activities and you might just discover a new hobby or hidden passion.

 Soar above the Arbuckle Mountains with a zip-lining excursion in Davis.
-Air Donkey Zipline Adventure will take you on a two-hour sky tour over Oklahoma's breathtaking scenery, wooded areas and rock quarries.
-With six platforms over 60-ft. high and Oklahoma’s longest zipline at 1,700-ft. (that’s the length of five football fields!), Air Donkey will keep your adrenaline pumping as you soar through the air.
+777 Zip will take you on a tour overlooking Turner Falls Park from the safety of a secure seat.
+With a 777-foot journey over Collings Castle, 777 Zip will keep your adrenaline pumping as you soar through the air.

 Fuel: After your big day traversing the skies over Davis, grab a seat on the popular garden patio at Las Cascadas Mexican Restaurant and relax over a huge plate of sizzling fajitas.

-Rest: Turner Falls Park Cope Villas feature top-notch amenities and porches that overlook the natural beauty of Turner Falls Park.
-These villas are only a short hike away from the naturally cool swimming pool that forms at the base of the falls.
+Rest: Turner Falls Park Cabin features top-notch amenities and a porch that overlook the natural beauty of Turner Falls Park.
+This cabin is only a short hike away from the naturally cool swimming pool that forms at the base of the falls.

 Rock-hop your way from one boulder to another along Charon’s Garden Trail, located within the Wichita Mountains Wildlife Refuge in scenic southwest Oklahoma.
 This tucked-away trail offers intermediate to advanced hikers interesting geographic features such as unique rock formations, winding creeks and gorges.
 Wind along this 2.4 mile path for hiking and boulder hopping amidst huge granite boulders for a heart-pumping good time and sweeping valley views.